ripple/opensource.ripple.com/docs/evm-sidechain/xrpl-evm-sidechain-faq.md

 ### What consensus algorithm does the EVM sidechain use?

 The EVM sidechain will use the Proof of Authority (PoA) consensus algorithm.
 A set of validators will confirm blocks on the EVM sidechain.
-New validators can join, existing validators can leave or based on voting by the existing set of validators.
+New validators can join, or current validators can be updated or removed based on voting by the existing set of validators.

 ### Why should an EVM developer use the EVM sidechain of the XRPL as opposed to Ethereum or any other EVM compatible blockchain?